-Three combined survey and boundary monuments and five additional boundary monuments delineate the property corners and boundary (PL-5).
+Three combined survey and boundary monuments and five additional boundary monuments delineate the property corners and boundary (PL-6).
 Steel T-posts were installed next to boundary monuments to help inspectors locate them.
 Erosion has occurred around the base of boundary monument BM-8, but the monument is stable.
+Prairie dog colonies were observed near boundary monuments BM-4 in 2021 (PL-7) and near BM-8 during the 2022 inspection.
 No maintenance needs were identified.